 - ► Fasten your seat belts before the beginning of the journey and keep them fastened during the journey. - ▶ Do not damage or trap belts.
 Have damaged seat belts changed by an authorised specialist workshop. - ▶ Do not alter the belt fixing devices, automatic seat belt winders and the belt clips. - ▶ Only use one seat belt for one adult person. - ▶ Do not belt in objects together with persons. - ➤ Seat belts are not sufficient for persons who are less than 150 cm tall.
 In these cases use additional restraining devices.
-Observe test certificate. - ▶ Only attach the child restraint system to seats that are specified for this purpose.
-We strongly recommend to install child restraint systems preferably in the second row of seats. - After an accident, replace the seat belts. - ▶ During the journey, do not tilt the backrest too far backwards.
+Observe test certificate. - Only attach the child restraint system to seats that are specified for this purpose. - ▶ After an accident, replace the seat belts. - ▶ During the journey, do not tilt the backrest too far backwards.
 Otherwise the functionality of the seat belt is no longer guaranteed.

-5.6.2 Fastening the seat belt correctly
+4.6.2 Fastening the seat belt correctly